hwengineer/rf_linkbudget/docs/rfResult.rst

 Whereas the plot_total is an interactive window with clickable buttons, this **plot_total_simple** is static, more simplistic but gives the possibility to compare two different systems with each other.

-For many RF application this plot together with the valies 'SNR' and 'SFDR' resp.
+For many RF application this plot together with the values 'SNR' and 'SFDR' resp.
 'Dynamic' is a very informative plot to see where we loose SNR or Dynamic and vice versa where we got a sweetspot for both parameters.

 .. automethod:: rf_linkbudget.simResult.plot_total_simple

 plot_surface
 ^^^^^^^^^^^^

-The **plot_surface** is used as a hole view to see the system at all input frequencies versuch all input power levels at the same time.
+The **plot_surface** is used as a hole view to see the system at all input frequencies versus all input power levels at the same time.

 .. automethod:: rf_linkbudget.simResult.plot_surface